JAlcocerT/JAlcocerT/content/blog/py-z-vacations.md

 > GPL3.0 | A modern, open-source personal flight tracking system

-See also the Jetlog project:
+See also the AdventureLog project:

 * https://github.com/seanmorley15/AdventureLog

 Share media with your friends (airdrop for all devices):

 * https://github.com/seemoo-lab/opendrop
 * https://github.com/SnapDrop/snapdrop - Game changer!